stride3d/stride-docs/en/manual/engine/entity-component-model/managing-entities.md

 Here is some examples of entity processors:

-- @'SiliconStudio.Xenko.Engine.TransformationProcessor': Compute transformation matrices from hierarchy and local transformation stored in @'SiliconStudio.Xenko.Engine.TransformationComponent'.
+- @'Xenko.Engine.TransformationProcessor': Compute transformation matrices from hierarchy and local transformation stored in @'Xenko.Engine.TransformationComponent'.

-  As a result, @'SiliconStudio.Xenko.EntityModel.EntitySystem' can be used as a hierarchical scenegraph instead of a simple entity list.
+  As a result, @'Xenko.Engine.EntityManager' can be used as a hierarchical scenegraph instead of a simple entity list.
-- @'SiliconStudio.Xenko.Engine.MeshProcessor': Add @'SiliconStudio.Xenko.Engine.ModelComponent.Model' to rendering.
+- @'Xenko.Engine.MeshProcessor': Add @'Xenko.Engine.ModelComponent.Model' to rendering.
-- @'SiliconStudio.Xenko.Engine.LightProcessor': Collects and update lights, and transfer it to rendering system.
+- @'Xenko.Engine.LightProcessor': Collects and update lights, and transfer it to rendering system.
 It can hides implementation details (deferred or forward rendering, etc...)

 ## Entity System

-Entity are grouped together in an @'SiliconStudio.Xenko.EntityModel.EntitySystem'.
+Entity are grouped together in an @'Xenko.Engine.EntityManager'.
 It will also contains the list of entity processors.
 When an entity is added or an entity components changes, it will ask entity processors if they should be included.

 ```cs
 // Add an entity: